-REPORTING PERIOD: JANUARY 1, 2017 - DECEMBER 31, 2017 YEAR 4 COLLIN HAZARDOUS MATERIAL SPILL RESPONSE ID-8 Responsible Authority Fire Marshal Appropriateness of BMP Yes No If No: Changes BMP DESCRIPTION The County has a HAZMAT truck and certified technicians for spill response and will continue their Spill Response Program throughout the County in unincorporated areas.
+REPORTING PERIOD: JANUARY 1, 2018 - DECEMBER 31, 2018 YEAR 5 HAZARDOUS MATERIAL SPILL RESPONSE ID-8

+The County has a HAZMAT truck and certified technicians for spill response and will continue their Spill Response Program throughout the County in unincorporated areas.
 Collin County also coordinates spill response with the City of Plano, who has a dedicated fire station that provides 24-hour, 7 days per week spill response.

 This BMP includes spill response at County facilities as well as within the unincorporated areas of the County.

-Proposed NOC Submitted ACTIVITIES PLANNED FOR NEXT REPORTING PERIOD Date Continue HAZMAT responsibilities in the County Measurable Goal Successfully Implemented? ☑ Yes ☐ No PROPOSED CHANGE None PROGRESS DURING CURRENT REPORTING PERIOD
+Continue HAZMAT responsibilities in the County